yojoecapital/notes/CS-585 Natural Language Processing/9-Generalized-Linear-Models.md

 $$

 - *note* that $1-P(Y=1|X=\vec x) = P(Y=0|X=\vec x)$
-- the ==logit function== is the link that transforms our probabilities into the linear output of our model
+- the **logit function** is the link that transforms our probabilities into the linear output of our model
-- to get from the linear outputs to probability space, we can use ==inverse logit== (a.k.a. sigmoid squashing function)
+- to get from the linear outputs to probability space, we can use **inverse logit** (a.k.a. sigmoid squashing function)

 $$
 P(Y=1|X=\vec x) = \frac{e^{\theta^\top f(\vec x,y)}}{1+e^{\theta^\top f(\vec x,y)}}